patrickfav/id-mask/README.md

 Only applicable with 16 byte IDs (e.g. `UUID`, `byte[]`, `BigInteger`, ...) it is optionally possible to increase the security strength of the masked id in expense for increased id lengths.
 By default a 8-byte [MAC](https://en.wikipedia.org/wiki/Message_authentication_code) is appended to the ID and, if randomization is enabled, a 8-byte random nonce is prepended.
 In high security mode these numbers double to 16 byte, therefore high security IDs are 16 bytes longer.
-If you generate a massive amount of IDs or don't mind the longer output length, high security mode is recommended.
+If you generate a massive amount of IDs (more than 2^32) or don't mind the longer output length, high security mode is recommended.

 Issue with smaller MAC is increased chance of not recognizing a forgery and issue with smaller randomization nonce is higher